freealise/fretboard/README.md

 https://en.wikipedia.org/wiki/Chapman_Stick

 ### TODO:
-reverb (drawn waveform / recorded impulse response; from csg model / pano with convolver / delays ?)
+reverb (drawn waveform / recorded impulse response; from 3D model / pano with convolver / delays ?)
 3d automation paths for 5.1 sound in sequencer with phi/theta by wind mouse velocity / wheel / touch / keyboard sent by midi to any compliant multitracker (https://github.com/freealise/freealise/blob/main/pannernode.htm)
 pull tabs and chords from Ultimate Guitar or elsewhere and average versions with AI ?
 links to ebooks (https://developers.google.com/books/docs/viewer/examples) and folk song archives with lyrics and notation